fsuri/Pequin-Artifact/RunningExperiments.md

 > :warning: Make sure to have set up a CloudLab experiment (with correct disk images matching your local/controllers package dependencies), built all binaries, and created benchmark data before running (see instructions above).

+> :warning: Make sure you have correctly set the  `"benchmark_schema_file_path"` as described above!

 > **Notice**: When running experiments with load load (i.e. few clients) we observe that the average latency is typically higher than at moderate load (this is the case for all systems).
 This appears to be a protocol-independent system artifact that we have been unable to resolve so far.
 CPU and/or network speeds seem to increase under load.

 > **Notice**: Some of the systems have matured since the reported results (e.g. undergone minor bugfixes).
 These should have none, if very little impact on performances, but we acknowledge it nonetheless for completeness.
-The main claims/takewayas remain consistent.
+The main claims remain consistent.

-#### **1 - Workloads**:
+### **1 - Workloads**:
 We report evaluation results for 3 workloads (TPCC, Auctionmark, and Seats) over 7 system setups:
 1. **Pesto** -- our system.
 A BFT DB.
 2. **Pesto-unreplicated** -- Pesto but run with f=0, i.e. a single replica
 3. **Peloton** -- an unreplicated SQL DB.
 Pesto uses Peloton as foundation for its execution engine, so this is provides an apples-to-apples comparison of Pesto's overheads
-  3.5. **Peloton-signed** -- Peloton, but augmented to reply to clients with signed messages.
+  - 3.5. **Peloton-signed** -- Peloton, but augmented to reply to clients with signed messages.
 This illustrates the impact of signatures (an overhead that Pesto incurs)
 4. **Peloton-HS** -- Peloton (with reply signatures) run atop a BFT consensus protocol, HotStuff.
 5. **Peloton-Smart** -- Peloton (with reply signatures) run atop a BFT consensus protocol, BFTSmart.
 6. **Postgres** -- an unreplicated SQL DB of production grade.